Classes At A Glance

 Portraiture and Lighting is a seven-week class intended for students with some previous experience in photography.
 Concepts of aperture, shutter speed, film ISO, etc. should be mastered prior to enrolling.
 But lighting is only a part of the intricate puzzle.
 Each week, students are given an assignment that deals with a particular technical variable.
 The class examines the details in all aspects of portraiture, and we ask questions about much more than technical issues.

 What we say around here is, "If you come to class once a week for class and once a week for lab, in nine months you'll be on the WithInSight Gallery Walls."
 Part of the nine months is this 14 week Show Class.

 Learn how to take paicutres of a solar eclipse and the night sky including required equipment and safety.

-Join us in a one-day workshop to learn to the basics of splash photography and create stunning images with items found in your house.
+Join us in a Two-day workshop to learn to the basics of splash photography and create stunning images with items found in your house.

 Join this women's only self-directed forum to excpand your photographic horizon

 A 2-day intensive workshop creating fine art architectural photographs.
 Both the field work, on the first day, and the lab work, on the second day, will be guided by Jin Welinski, an international award winning photographer, who is a graduate of our classes.

 Take your understanding of photo post processing beyond the level of comprehension and into the realm of mastery.
 We are taught a lot about how to shoot, what to shoot, what angles to use.
 We are even taught what tools to use, when to use them and how to use them.
 However, we are rarely taught how to take those things we understand to the pinnacle of knowledge.